Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 ### Adding `service.instance.id` to the allow list
 `service.name` and `k8s.pod.name` are on the Dynatrace OTLP metrics ingest allow list by default, `service.instance.id` is not.
 In order to add it, follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add `service.instance.id` to the list.
 This will ensure that this resource attribute is stored as a dimension on the metrics in Dynatrace.

+### Dynatrace ingest
+In order to send data to Dynatrace via OTLP, you will need to supply a Dynatrace endpoint and an ingest token with the `metrics.ingest` scope set.
+See the [Dynatrace docs](https://docs.dynatrace.com/docs/extend-dynatrace/opentelemetry/getting-started/otlp-export) for more information.

 ## Architecture
 Every OpenTelemetry collector has selfmonitoring capabilities, but they need to be activated.